-If you´d like to take photos on the streets in Germany, Berlin would be a good option.
+If you´d like to take photos on the streets in Germany, Berlin should be your first choice.
 The city is extremely diverse in people, architecture and lifestyle as well as in urban landscapes.

 The city has many parks in which there is much activity and Berlin is also interesting for photographers who like shapes, lines and geometry as it has some really nice geometric buildings.

 For those who want to capture the alternative scene, there is Kreuzberg and Friedrichshain where you will find a lot of artists, hipsters and graffitis as well.
+Karl-Marx-Allee is an very interesting place where you find massive buildings from the GDR-era.
 Another interesting area is Tempelhof, a former airfield where people meet in order to relax, have a barbecue or go kite boarding.

 The second biggest park in the city is the so called „Große Tiergarten“ with a lot of trails and trees, but also Mauerpark is a good possibilty for taking great photos.
 This park is very popular among younger people and can provide interesting motives.

-Moreover, Street Photographers recommend Oberbaumbrücke, Warschauer Straße and Schlesisches Tor in order to get good photos.
-Find out more about Street Photography in Berlin German) or take your personal Street Photography Tour with me.
+Moreover, i am recommending photo tours to places like Oberbaumbrücke, the subway stations Schönhauser Allee, Prenzlauer Allee, Eberswalder Straße, Warschauer Straße and Schlesisches Tor in order to get good photos.
+Find out more about Street Photography in Berlin (German) or take your personal Street Photography tour with me.

 Street Photography in Hamburg